 milvus-logo

-Install Milvus Cluster with Milvus Operator
+Run Milvus in Kubernetes with Milvus Operator

 Prerequisites

-Create a K8s Cluster
+• Create a K8s cluster.

 NAME PROVISIONER RECLAIMPOLICY VOLUMEBIINDINGMODE ALLOWVOLUMEEXPANSION AGE

-standard (default) k8s.io/minikube-hostpath Delete Immediate false 3m36s
+standard (default) k8s.io/minikube-hostpath Delete Immediate false

 1. Install cert-manager

-Milvus Operator uses cert-manager to provide certificate for webhook server.
-Run the following command to install cert-manager.
+Milvus Operator uses cert-manager to provide a certificate for the webhook server.

 $ kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.5.3/cert-manager.yaml